vernonlim/CW2024/README.md

 The game now has audio feedback for the majority of actions.
 Menu buttons have a select sound, firing projectiles makes a noise, enemies have an explosion sound on death, and so on.
 The sound effects vary between the different player characters and enemy types as well, as within the codebase customizing them is as easy as constructing them with different data.

 #### Letterboxing
-The game is now resizeable, with its content being scaled down and aspect ratio being maintained via black bars at the side of the window.
+The game is now resizable, with its content being scaled down and aspect ratio being maintained via black bars at the side of the window.
 This means that while internally the coordinates the game came with are being used (1300, 750), the actual game window can be any size including fullscreen (however, with issues here - see the not working properly section).

 Do take note that the main logic for the dynamic scaling is from another author - the code has been attributed properly in the documentation.
 However, the setup with the Pane, StackPane and Group is something I had to come up with myself to get the code from there to function.